 Signal Processing Letters – Authors of IEEE Signal Processing Letters (SPL) papers will have the opportunity to present their work at ICASSP 2019, subject to space availability and approval by the Technical Program Chairs.
 SPL papers published between October 28, 2017 and October 27, 2018 are eligible for presentation at ICASSP 2019.
 The SPL papers presented at ICASSP will neither be reviewed nor included in the proceedings.

-Signal Processing Letters Journal Presentations
+Signal Processing Letters and Journal Submissions

 Presentation requests must be submitted by January 14, 2019.